connect-group/terraform-aws-rds-finalsnapshot/modules/rds_snapshot_maintenance/README.md

 Terraform Module users are encouraged to use this submodule directly rather than use the root module.

-This module will ensure that a database or cluster which is associated with the module, will have its final snapshots configured in such a way that you can apply/destroy/apply/destroy your database and it will be restored on each apply.
+This submodule will ensure that a database or cluster which is associated with the module, will have its final snapshots configured in such a way that you can apply/destroy/apply/destroy your database and it will be restored on each apply.

-This module handles rotation of/unique names for the final snapshot: and solves a flaw which can occur when destroying a database: if a final snapshot already exists then the destroy will fail.
+This module handles rotation of/unique names for the final snapshot: and solves a flaw which can occur when destroying a database: without this submodule, if a final snapshot already exists then the destroy will fail.

-The module will also delete old final snapshots, while retaining a number specified by the `number_of_snapshots_to_retain` variable.
+The submodule will also delete old final snapshots, while retaining a number specified by the `number_of_snapshots_to_retain` variable.

 * The optional variable `override_restore_snapshot_identifier` *may* be used to specify